 It is always a treat to see a leopard when on safari.
 They are usually quite shy and sleep a lot during the day.

-The Great Rift valley runs through Kenya and the escarpment exhibits layers of ancient sediment which are of great archeological value.
+The Great Rift Valley runs through Kenya and the escarpment exhibits layers of ancient sediment which are of great archaeological value.

 Mara Seeds